K. T. Paul: Christian leader

 Paul's contributions to the church in India may be seen in his work at the National Missionary Society (NMS).
-In 1905 he helped Vedanayagam Samuel Azariah to establish the National Missionary Society at Serampore and became its Honorary Treasurer; the following year he became its Organising Secretary, and from 1909 to 1914 its general secretary.
+In 1905, he helped Vedanayagam Samuel Azariah to establish the National Missionary Society at Serampore and became its Honorary Treasurer; the following year, he became its Organising Secretary and, from 1909 to 1914, general secretary.
 In this capacity, he became aware of the need for unity in Christian witness and social activity.
-As general secretary, he visited churches, conducted personal interviews, and organized branch meetings all over India. in north India, he initiated a civic body called 'Premsabha' (meaning 'Council of Love' in Hindi), which did social and religious work among poor Christians of the depressed classes.
+As general secretary, he visited churches, conducted personal interviews, and organized branch meetings all over India.
+In North India, he initiated a civic body called 'Premsabha' (meaning 'Council of Love' in Hindi), which did social and religious work among poor Christians of the depressed classes.
 His contacts with Christian missionaries of other denominations also led Paul to think about the need for unity among Christians and to take part in the formation of the South Indian United Church.

 Paul worked for the transformation of the National Missionary Council of India into the National Christian Council of India, in which the Indian churches, as well as missions from overseas, were members.
 He became the first Chairman of the National Christian Council of India.
 Paul also showed much interest in theological education.
 At the time of his death, he was the President of the Governing Council of the United Theological College, Bangalore.
 He was also the convener of the SIUC committee on theological education.
-Paul became the president of the All India Conference of Indian Christians in 1923 and represented the Indian Christian community at the London Round Table Conferences in 1930–1932 along with Surendra Kumar Datta.
+Paul became the president of the All India Conference of Indian Christians in 1923 and represented the Indian Christian community at the London Round Table Conferences in 1930–1932, along with Surendra Kumar Datta.